-In 2015 the municipality held an architectural competiton for a building on the waterfront, a place to serve the needs of both seafarers and port as well as being a focal point to services tourists.
+In 2015 the municipality held an architectural competiton for a building on the waterfront, a place to serve the needs of fisherman and harbour authorities as well as being a focal point to service tourists.
 The area has an extensive birdlife, with migratory birds such as eiders and puffins gathering in the summertime.
-About 40,000 tourists visit the place annually and the new building is expected to ensure that there is a minimum of interference between the activities of the harbor and the activities of the tourists.
+About 40,000 tourists visit annually and the new building is expected to ensure a minimum interference between the activities of the harbour and the activities of the tourists.

-The building is a total of 120 square meters and can be entered independently from all three levels.
-It is simple in structure and appearance and the choice of materials emphasizes its euphemistic appearance.
-The in-situ cast concrete is mixed with colourful regional stone aggregates giving a rough and variable texture that changes throughout the day and the seasons.
-The building is simple in execution, with polished concrete floors and black steel railings, doors and windowframes.
+The building is a total of 345 square meters and can be entered both from the top level and the ground level.
+The building has a robust character and materiality that accommodates the nature of its different users well and also enables it to be unmanned part of the year.
+The texture of the building emphasizes it´s simple nature and humble existence in the spectacular surroundings.
+The in-situ cast concrete is mixed with colourful regional stone aggregates giving a rough and variable texture which changes throughout the day and the seasons.
+The building is simple in execution, with polished concrete floors and black steel railings, doors and window frames.

 Type: 1.
 Prize in a competition

 Status: Completed in 2019